stein197/lua-string/README.md

 <a id="trimend"></a>

 ### trimend(chars)
 Trims string's characters from its right side.
 Trims whitespaces by default.
-The `chars` argument is a regex string containing which characters to trim
+The `chars` argument is a pattern string containing which characters to trim
 ```lua
 (" abc "):trimend() -- " abc"
 (" abc !"):trimend("! ") -- " abc"